 The game fares about the same as its big-screen counterpart in that, in all honesty, it hasn't aged too well.
 On paper, this third-person action-adventure has it all; shooty bits, jumpy bits, puzzly bits - but other than the satisfying swing of a lightsaber none of it really comes together.
 You essentially run around mazes fighting bad guys or running errands for NPCs by clumsily pushing switches and missing each and every necessary jump to a platform on first, second and third attempt.

 Added up, these points bring down what could've been a great movie tie-in.
 Instead, it languishes under 'average' like many other licenced games.
 It's not good enough to stand out, yet not bad enough to be acerbically talked about on random YouTube channels.
-I did somewhat enjoy my playthrough, but I can guarantee those memories won't stick with me.
+I did somewhat enjoy my playthrough at times, but I can guarantee those memories won't stick with me.

 To download the game, follow the link below.
 This is a custom installer exclusive to The Collection Chamber uses dgVoodoo in conjunction with DxWind to run on modern systems. nGlide 3D Wrapper (included) must be installed.
 Manual included.
 Tested on Windows 10.